 All New Zealand legislation is available at http://legislation.govt.nz.
-Important legislation is in hardcopy within the Managers office, and this is reviewed and updated annually as required.
+Important legislation is available in hardcopy from the Manager's office, and this is reviewed and updated annually as required.

 The following legislation and agreements summarise key regulatory and voluntary controls which currently apply to forest operations in the forest.